Ejdee/IPK25-client-communication/README.md

 The sending works with the `UdpClient` class.
 Another obstacle in the UDP is that the first message is sent to `4567 or specified port` and the following communication is switched to dynamic port.
 This is resolved by the `UdpListener` that switches the server end-point when **REPLY** message is received.

 #### Listening
 Another obstacle may be **duplicate** message processing.
 Since it cannot be guaranteed that our confirmation message will be delivered, the server may send the same message again.
 This is resolved by keeping the processed message **IDs** in the `HashSet<string>`.

-So the message validation can be described with a diagram like this:
+##### Message processing diagram
 ![udp message processing](images/UDP-message-processing.drawio.png)

 ## FSM (finite state machine)